Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 5) Go snorkelling and/or scuba diving in the Ningaloo Reef

-You can’t visit the incredible Ningaloo reef and not go snorkelling at least twice – the first time to take in how impressive the reef is, and the second time to enjoy it more calmly.
+You can’t visit the incredible Ningaloo Reef and not go snorkelling at least twice – the first time to take in how impressive the reef is, and the second time to enjoy it more calmly.

 There are manta rays, turtles, reef sharks, crustaceans, and an abundance of fish in various shapes and colours.
 You can snorkel straight from most beaches – we couldn’t get enough!

 But if you want a more structured visit, you can always book a snorkelling tour, or a scuba dive tour if you’re certified.
+There is a world-famous short dive called the Navy Pier in Exmouth.

 Kitesurfing is a must do activity in Exmouth.